Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 ⚠️ Important!

-After soaking up the views, we kept following the aerial path, which constantly unwinded up and down.
 One hour later, we reached a more rocky area.
 The most challenging parts were equipped with metal rungs and chains, making the hike suitable for everyone.

 🏔 Additional peaks to add to this section

-We rested for a while and decided to explore Vall de Núria, located 15 min walking from the hostel.
-This is a valley in the eastern part of the Catalan Pyrenees, popular as a hiking destination in summer and as a skiing one in wintertime.
-Long time ago, there was only a chapel there, but nowadays, there’s a ski resort with a hotel, restaurants, an artificial lake, and a sanctuary.
-There are no roads to access the valley and the only way to get there is either by foot or via a rack railway train.
+A long time ago, there was only a chapel there.
+Nowadays, there’s a ski resort with a hotel, restaurants, an artificial lake, and a sanctuary.
+There are no roads to access the valley; the only way to get there is by foot or a rack railway train.

-Vall de Núria is also a symbolic place for Catalans because the document that would be the basis for writing the Statute of Autonomy of Catalonia was drafted in the room number 202 of the hotel in 1931.
+Vall de Núria is also a symbolic place for Catalans because the document that would be the basis for writing the Statute of Autonomy of Catalonia was drafted in room number 202 of the hotel in 1931.

 🍿 Our tip

-When the sky cleared, we spent the whole evening observing and following groundhogs.
-There were MANY of them in the meadow next to the hostel.
 Check out our “Stepping outdoors 101: How to enjoy nature responsibly and be safe out there” guide for some tips on how to have a great time watching wildlife without bothering them.

 Day 4 – Sunrise, waterfalls and a well-deserved meal